Cotton: South Asia

-The earliest evidence of the use of cotton in the Old World, in the form of a few fibres of mineralised cotton thread, found in a string of eight copper beads, at the Neolithic site of Mehrgarh, at the foot of the Bolan Pass, today in Balochistan Pakistan.
-Fragments of cotton textiles, and Spindle whorls, dated to the 3rd millennia BC, have also been found at Mohenjo-daro, in Sindh, Pakistan, and other sites of the Bronze Age Indus Valley civilization, which is a likely site for the first cultivation of Gossypium arboreum, and cotton may have been an important export from it.
+The earliest evidence of the use of cotton in the Old World, in the form of a few fibres of mineralised cotton thread, was found in a string of eight copper beads at the Neolithic site of Mehrgarh, at the foot of the Bolan Pass, Balochistan, Pakistan.
+Fragments of cotton textiles and spindle whorls, dated to the 3rd millennium BCE, have also been found at Mohenjo-daro, in Sindh, Pakistan, and other sites of the Bronze Age Indus Valley civilization, which is a likely site for the first cultivation of Gossypium arboreum, and cotton may have been an important export from it.

 Levant

 Microremains of cotton fibers, some dyed, have been found at Tel Tsaf in the Jordan Valley dated 5,200 BCE.
 They may be the remnants of ancient clothing, fabric containers, or cordage.
-Researches suggest the cotton might come from wild species in South Asia, and trade with the Indus Valley.
+Research suggest the cotton might come from wild species in South Asia, and traded with the Indus Valley Civilisation.

 Iran

 In Iran (Persia), the history of cotton dates back to the Achaemenid era (5th century BC); however, there are few sources about the planting of cotton in pre-Islamic Iran.
 Cotton cultivation was common in Merv, Ray and Pars.
-In Persian poems, especially Ferdowsi's Shahname, there are references to cotton ("panbe" in Persian).
+In Persian poems, especially Ferdowsi's Shahnameh, there are references to cotton ("panbe" in Persian).
 Marco Polo (13th century) refers to the major products of Persia, including cotton.
 John Chardin, a French traveler of the 17th century who visited Safavid Persia, spoke approvingly of the vast cotton farms of Persia.

 Arabia

-The Greeks and the Arabs were not familiar with cotton until the Wars of Alexander the Great, as his contemporary Megasthenes told Seleucus I Nicator of "there being trees on which wool grows" in "Indica."
+The Greeks and the Arabs were not familiar with cotton until the wars of Alexander the Great, as his contemporary Megasthenes told Seleucus I Nicator of "there being trees on which wool grows" in "Indica".
 This may be a reference to "tree cotton", Gossypium arboreum, which is native to the Indian subcontinent.